forflo/sedfuck/README.md

 Usage
 -----
+The command
 	$ sed -n -f sedfuck.sed < <infile>.bf > sedfuck.out.c
-Compiles the given brainfuck code to C code and uses the C compiler to produce a runnable objectfile called sedfuck.out.
+compiles the given brainfuck code to C code and uses the C compiler to produce a runnable objectfile called sedfuck.out.

 Note that *you have to* redirect the output to the file "sedfuck.out.c".

+You can also omit the redirection at the end.
 	$ sed -n -f sedfuck.sed < <infile>.bf

-Transcompiles the given brainfuck code to C and puts it to stdout.
+Calling sedfuck directly is also supported (GNU/Linux only):
 	$ ./sedfuck.sed < [...]
-is also supported (GNU/Linux only)

 C inlining
 ----------